SamRCannon/Lab-Scripts/README.md

   =t.test(range1, range2, 2, 3 (heteoscedastic))
     This is a two-tailed Welch's t-test

 Be very hesitant to use either a one-tailed or paired t-test.
 They both have valuable places in statistics however in most circumstances in biology these will not be appropriate to use.
-A paired t-test will require the comparison of the same individual, person, place, population, etc. before and after a change in conditions.
-A good example in molecular biology of where this would be appropriate is in an experiment measuring the growth of fungus in a race tube.
+A paired t-test will require comparing the same individual, person, place, population, etc. before and after a change in conditions.
+A good example in molecular biology of where this would be appropriate is in an experiment measuring fungus growth in a race tube.
 The first measurement is done by measuring the distance between conidiation bands in standard conditions and then measuring that same growth rate measurement after being moved to 20-degree conditions.
-You'd collect these same measurements from multiple different replications of the experiment then you'd perform a t-test with 25-degree conditions as group 1 or control then your second conditions as group 2.
+You'd collect these same measurements from multiple different replications of the experiment, then perform a t-test with 25-degree conditions as group 1 or control, then your second conditions as group 2.

 Excel procedure:
   =t.test(group1 (25-degree), group2 (20-degree), 2 (two-tailed), 1(paired))